SalemCyberAI/Utils/MS Defender/README.md

 ## What you'll need

-* It may go without saying, but you need an Azure subscription, be a user of Microsoft defender (Cloud or ATP) and have an active Salem (Salem Cyber) implementation.
+* It may go without saying, but you need an Azure subscription, be a user of Microsoft Defender (Cloud or ATP) and have an active Salem (Salem Cyber) implementation.
 You'll also need sufficient permissions to deploy new Azure resources, configure Microsoft Defender workflow automation and access Salem resources.
 * The connection string from the 'alerts' EventHub namespace in the Salem EventHub.
-You can find this key in the azure portal for the event hub resource in the Salem managed resource group.
+You can find this key in the Azure portal for the event hub resource in the Salem managed resource group.
 The key will already exist, however, you can generate a new key if you wish.
 If you do create a new key, ensure the key has 'send' permissions.

 ## Getting Started